apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     select * from [app:Asset] as a where isdescendantnode(a, [/content/app/old]) AND contains(*, 'white')

-By default the index would return all node which _contain white_ and Query engine would filter out nodes which are not under _/content/app/old_.
+By default, the index would return all node which _contain white_ and Query engine would filter out nodes which are not under _/content/app/old_.
 This can perform slow if lots of nodes are not under that path.
 To speed up such queries one can enable `evaluatePathRestrictions` in Lucene index and index